British Aerospace (Handley Page/Scottish Aviation) Jetstream

 The size is about the same as the Jetstream, as is the general configuration, but the Bandeirante has a regular tail, an all single wheel gear, a shorter nose and rectangular cabin windows in landscape mode.

 The Beech 99 is contemporary to the first generation Jetstream.
-It however has square, non rounded cabin windows, a rearward retracting single wheel nose gear and a regular tail.
+It however has square, non rounded cabin windows, a rearward retracting single wheel nose gear, double wheels on the main gear and a regular tail.
 The nacelles are also different.